 We all want to save money, right?
 When we first met with the contractor on our current house, he said something that stuck with me.
 He said “the more decisions you make upfront, the quicker it will go.
 The better your plan is for your home, the least expensive it will be in the long run.”
 Yes.
 Planning saves you time and money!

 What does that mean for you and your projects?
-Establish the big picture for your home remodels or project.
+Establish the big picture for your home remodels or projects.
 Break it down into phases if needed, then map out what you want to do.
 Do your research.
 Get bids.
 Talk to professionals.
 The more work you do at the onset of a project, the happier you will be.
 You don’t have to have every finish or paint color selected, but you do need to know your end goals.
 I love using our Project List Organizer Notepad to help me plan!

 Tip Number 2 — Use a home design binder to keep all your projects organized.